 As defined in 26.5.2.2.4 (Allowed settings of the Trigger frame fields and TRS Control subfield) if the solicited PPDU is an HE TB PPDU.

 As defined in 35.5.2.2.4 (Allowed settings of the Trigger frame fields and TRS Control subfield) if the solicited PPDU is an EHT TB PPDU.

+As defined in 37.TBD (Allowed settings of the Trigger frame fields and TRS Control subfield) if the solicited PPDU is a UHR TB PPDU.

 TGbn editor: Change the paragraph that begins with “The CS Requied subfield of …” as follows:

-The CS Required subfield of the Common Info field is set to 1 to indicate that the STAs identified in the User Info fields are required to use ED to sense the medium and to consider the medium state and the NAV in determining whether or not to respond.
+[M#186] The CS Required subfield of the Common Info field is set to 1 to indicate that the STAs identified in the User Info fields are required to use ED to sense the medium and to consider the medium state and the NAV in determining whether or not to respond.
 The CS Required subfield is set to 0 to indicate that the STAs identified in the User Info fields are not required to consider the medium state or the NAV in determining whether or not to respond.
-See 26.5.2.3 (Non-AP STA behavior for UL MU operation), 26.5.2.5 (UL MU CS mechanism), 35.5.2.3 (Non-AP STA behavior for UL MU operation), and 35.5.2.4 (UL MU CS mechanism for EHT STAs) for details.
+See 26.5.2.3 (Non-AP STA behavior for UL MU operation), 26.5.2.5 (UL MU CS mechanism), 35.5.2.3 (Non-AP STA behavior for UL MU operation), 35.5.2.4 (UL MU CS mechanism for EHT STAs), 37.TBD (Non-AP STA behavior for UL MU operation), 37.TBD (UL MU CS mechanism for UHR STAs) for details.

 TGbn editor: Change the paragraph that begins with “The UL BW subfield of the EHT variant …” and three following paragraphs and a table as follows:

-The UL BW subfield of the EHT variant Common Info field along with the UL BW Extension subfield of the Special User Info field indicates the bandwidth in the U-SIG field of the EHT TB PPDU and is defined in Table 9-46g (UL Bandwidth Extension subfield encoding).
+[M#186] The UL BW subfield of the EHT variant Common Info field along with the UL BW Extension subfield of the Special User Info field indicates the bandwidth in the U-SIG field of the EHT TB PPDU, the UL BW subfield of the UHR variant Common Info field along with the UL BW Extension subfield of the Special User Info field indicates the bandwidth in the U-SIG field of the UHR TB PPDU, and are defined in Table 9-46g (UL Bandwidth Extension subfield encoding).

-NOTE 2—80+80 MHz is not defined for an EHT TB PPDU (see 36.1 (Introduction)).
+[M#186] NOTE 3—80+80 MHz is not defined for an EHT TB PPDU (see 36.1 (Introduction)) or a UHR TB PPDU (see 38.1 (Introduction)).